Amatofrancesco99/Amatofrancesco99/README.md

 ### 🔭 What I am actually working on
 I'm working on my bachelor degree's thesis on data-analytics applied onto IoT sensors.

-During my free time instead, I'm developing my personal web portfolio.
+During my free time, instead, I'm developing my personal web portfolio.
 Have a look on it, even if still needs updates on some personal details:
  - https://amatofrancesco.altervista.org